awsdocs/aws-transfer-user-guide/doc_source/workflow-execution-role.md

 While you're establishing your trust relationship, you can also take steps to avoid the *confused deputy* problem\.
 For a description of this problem, as well as examples of how to avoid it, see [Cross\-service confused deputy prevention](confused-deputy.md)\.

-## Example execution role: Copy and tag<a name="example-workflow-role-copy-tag"></a>
+## Example execution role: decrypt, copy, and tag<a name="example-workflow-role-copy-tag"></a>

-If you have a workflow that copies an object to a different Amazon S3 location and tags the copied object, use the following IAM policy\.
+If you have workflows that include tagging, copying, and decrypt steps, you can use the following IAM policy\.
+Replace each `user input placeholder` with your own information\.

 ```
 {